rferguson22/Gaussian-Process/README.md

 ## Output File Naming

-- There is a **single combined output file** containing all input data and experiments.
+- There is a **single combined output file** that aggregates all input data and experiment results.
-- Its name defaults to the `out_file_name` parameter in `options.yaml` (default `"GP_results.txt"`).
+- The filename is determined by the `out_file_name` parameter in `options.yaml`.
+  If not specified, it defaults to `"GP_results.txt"` and is saved in the same folder as the input.
-- This file contains columns as described above, combining all kinematic dims and all experiments from all input files.
+- The file contains all kinematic dimension columns followed by experiment columns from all input files, labeled as described in the **Output Labels** section.
+- If a particular experiment does **not** include a measurement at a given kinematic point, the corresponding quantity and error values in the output will be set to `inf` as a placeholder — mirroring the input file format.

 ---